wso2/docs-is/en/docs/apis/challenge-rest-api.md

 # User's Challenge Questions and Answers API Definition - v1

 ???
-Note "Click For Instructions"
+Note "Click for instructions"
-    Follow the instructions given below to try out the REST APIs with your local instance of WSO2 Identity Server.
+    Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.

     1. Click on **Authorize** button and provide desired values for authentication.
     2. Expand the relevant API operation and click the **Try It Out** button.